-- APS Z1 "Duties and responsibilities of actuaries working for UK Trust-based Pre-Paid Funeral Plans (effective 01.12.2015); - APS X2 "Review of Actuarial Work" (effective 01.07.2015); - Guide for Actuaries on UK Trust-Based Pre-Paid Funeral Plans; - Guide for Trustees on UK Trust-Based Pre-Paid Funeral Plans.
+- APS Z1 "Duties and responsibilities of actuaries working for UK Trust-based Pre-Paid Funeral Plans (effective 01.12.2015). - APS X2 "Review of Actuarial Work" (effective 01.07.2015). - Guide for Actuaries on UK Trust-Based Pre-Paid Funeral Plans. - Guide for Trustees on UK Trust-Based Pre-Paid Funeral Plans.

 We have considered general data, administrative, procedural, investment and pricing issues and Plan Holders' contracts.
+The previous SAR on the scheme was carried out as at 30 September 2022 and my final report was dated 10 February 2023.
+The period under review is therefore twelve months.

 The Funeral Directors have confirmed that the objective of the Funeral Plan is to provide the contracted funeral to the Plan Holder at the time of need.
 This valuation does not take account of any future new business that may be written after the effective date of this valuation.